 For further information, regarding the tool and how ESR can assist in the Pacific and beyond, please contact Matt Ashworth Matthew.Ashworth@esr.cri.nz or Sarah Nelson Sarah.Nelson@esr.cri.nz

 Our expertise in drinking water safety, water security, infectious disease, vector-borne disease and radiation allows ESR to provide expert scientific advice to inform climate change planning.
 Below is a summary of some of the climate change initiatives that ESR is involved with.

 The effects of climate change will be wide ranging and are expected to have impacts directly and indirectly on human health and the health system.
 To help anticipate future health risks in New Zealand, adaptation plans can be put in place for mitigating or adapting to climate related effects.

 Previous work has identified some key questions and considerations for health adaptation planning in New Zealand.
 See Considerations for developing a Health National Adaptation Plan for New Zealand report 2019 [PDF, 1 MB].

 The Ministry of Health commissioned ESR to undertake a qualitative study to determine stakeholder views and expert knowledge on climate change related adaptation planning for health.
 This report examines stakeholder views and expert knowledge on climate change related adaptation planning for health in order to understand stakeholders’ perspectives on the development, effectiveness and utility of a health adaptation plan.

-Considerations for developing a Health National Adaptation Plan for New Zealand report
+Considerations for developing a Health National Adaptation Plan

 Climate change is likely to have the greatest impact on the most vulnerable groups in society.
 Due to the challenges ahead, many countries have prepared specific health national adaptation plans (HNAPs) as a strategy to help prepare and manage the health impacts associated with a changing global climate.